 Dynamic Sandboxed File Backends

-To prevent agents from accessing or modifying system files outside their assigned workspaces, configure the FilesystemBackend with virtual_mode=True.
-This locks the agent's file read/write operations inside a specific directory.
+To stop agents from reading or changing system files outside their workspace, we configure the FilesystemBackend with virtual_mode=True.
+This locks every file read and write inside one directory.

 RESEARCH_OUTPUT_DIR = os.path.join(os.getcwd(), "research_outputs")